MullinsLab/chunked_demux/README.md

 ### chunked_demux

-This pipeline consists of only the demux.jl script which has been adapted from the PORPIDpipeline to perform chunked demultiplexing based on Index primers added after second round PCR.
+This pipeline consists of only the demux.jl script which has been adapted from the PORPIDpipeline (see link below) to perform chunked demultiplexing based on Index primers added after second round PCR.
 All other scripts and architecture not pertaining to demultiplexing have been removed.
 This was done to demultiplex the samples for the dUMI experiment performed by